Skip to content

 About the Installation

-This memorial respectfully honors the twelve individuals whose families chose to have their loved ones included in Second Line in the Sky.
-Each is remembered through the photographs, prayers, and personal messages woven into the installation, reflecting the love of their families and the support of the community.
+This memorial respectfully honors the individuals whose families chose to have their loved ones included in Second Line in the Sky.
+Each is remembered through the photographs, prayers, and personal messages woven into the prayer flags hung throughout installation, reflecting the love of their families and the support of the community.
 Survivors were also actively involved in the development process, ensuring the memorial honors both memory and resilience.

 Vision and Creative Team

-Studio West – Creative Direction & Project Leadership
+Studio West - Creative Direction and Project Lead

 Grand Marshal